 Always remember that investments can go down as well as up in value, so you could get back less than you put in.
-A rule of thumb is to hang on to your investments for at least five years to give them the best chance of providing the returns you are hoping for.
+A rule of thumb is to hang on to your investments for at least five years to give them the best chance of providing the returns you want.

 Contents: